bplank/bilstm-aux/README.md

 our TACL parsing paper, Section 3.1. [(Agić et al., 2016)](https://transacl.org/ojs/index.php/tacl/article/view/869).
 Note, however, that the bi-LSTM tagger does not require large amounts of training data (as discussed in our paper).
-Therefore we report above results for all languages in UD1.3 (for the canonical language subparts, i.e., those with just the language prefix, no further suffix; e.g. 'nl' but not 'nl_lassy', and those languages which are
+Therefore above are results for all languages in UD1.3 (for the canonical language subparts, i.e., those with just the language prefix, no further suffix; e.g. 'nl' but not 'nl_lassy', and those languages which are